 ANNOTATING THE PHYSICAL WORLD:

 Does your workforce need information associated with objects in their world?
 Could you use operating instructions on machinery, inventory numbers in a warehouse or additional resources on a library shelf?
-All of these can be accommodated with QR codes or RFID tags.
+All of these can be accommodated with augmented reality.